 The market for these coins, as you can imagine, is the largest in the lands through which they once circulated.
 For example, the Cossack Hetmanate based in the heart of modern-day Ukraine pledged allegiance to Moscow at the start of the eight-year period leading up to the Copper Riot, ergo Ukrainian interest.
 I've never seen one in an American coin show or coin shop, so your best bet is looking online, generally on eBay.

 The standard guide for wire coins from Ivan the Terrible to Peter the Great is Kleshchinov and Grishin's four-volume Catalog of Medieval Coins of Russia ("Medieval" is a relative term here, often used to refer to Russia well into what Western Europe would consider the Modern Era.)
 Its "KG" catalog numbers are most the widely used system for denoting coin varieties.
 Its books have some readable English text along with their native Russian, but each book can be expensive and hard to find.
-The dealer at http://www.learn-your-history.in.ua sells inexpensive copies if you have a Ukrainian address to ship to, and pirated copies exist as well.
-But the above online resources should be sufficient; for earlier coins.
+The dealer at http://www.learn-your-history.in.ua sells inexpensive copies if you have a Ukrainian address to ship to; pirated electronic versions exist as well.
+But the above online resources should be sufficient.

 🇬🇧 English-language websites: